sheraz179/sheraz179/README.md

 ##### Output
 A video with a tally counter integrated into it.

-## Developing
+## Coding structure

-Here's a brief intro about what a developer must do in order to start developing the project further:

 ### Directory Structure

+    .
-├── Videos                  # a directory from where the project will read files
+    ├── Videos                              # a directory from where the project will read files ├── squat_side.MOV
-    ├── squat_side.MOV
         ├── squat_front.MOV
-├── output                  # output videos will be stored here
+    ├── output                              # In this directory annotated files produced by the system will be stored ├── squat_side_annotated.avi
-    ├── squat_side_annotated.avi
         ├── squat_front_annotated.avi
     ├── squats.ipynb                        # a notebook that contains the implementation code ├── Antonio-Bold.tff                    # A font style used on videos
     └── README.md